Mankro/acos-draganddrop/README.md

   and `prepend`.
 The value `false` may be used to disable the reveal effect completely.
   For example, you may disable the reveal effect for incorrect answers and use some effect for correct answers.
+  `revealCorrect` and `revealWrong` may also be defined under the droppables section and those values take priority over the corresponding setting under draggables.

 ## JSON definitions for the droppables

 The droppables section in the JSON file defines which draggables are correct answers to each droppable.
-Feedback to the answers may be defined under either draggables or droppables in the JSON (or mixed in both sections).
-Feedback was already explained in the previous section.
+Feedback and reveal effects to the answers may be defined under either draggables or droppables in the JSON (or mixed in both sections).
+Feedback and reveal effects were already explained in the previous section.

 Example JSON: